-Vertical Farming is the future of agriculture.
-Though it’s not a new concept at all.
-The Babylonians did it long ago with the legendary Hanging Gardens.
+Vertical farming is the future of agriculture, though it’s not a new concept at all.
+The Babylonians did it long ago with a vertical farm most of us have heard of – the legendary Hanging Gardens.

 The Economist questions whether vertical farming is a viable solution to our food woes.
 Scientific American supports vertical farming as a solution to the problem of a growing population and a dwindling world food supply.